Should you upgrade to Echo 2? Amazon Echo vs Echo 2

 Originally designed as a smart speaker controlled by voice, Echo products have transformed into a hub for managing more than 12,000 home appliances and products.

 Though smart devices have been around long before the Amazon Echo, they lacked a unifying feature that linked users directly to their products without the need for a third-party app or external remote.
-Amazon’s launch of the Echo sparked large-scale consumer demand for integrated technology-home appliances that a growing number of consumers depend on for everyday functioning.
+Amazon’s launch of the Echo sparked large-scale consumer demand for integrated technology-home appliances that a growing number of consumers depend on every day.

-Amazon recently cut the prices of the Echo from £149.99 to £99.99 before pulling them off the shelves all together.
-You can still pick it up from places like Currys, Argos and Tesco, but stocks won't last forever and we're not sure why you would want to pay more for an inferior product.
+Amazon recently cut the price of the Echo from £149.99 to £99.99 before discontinuing it and releasing the Echo 2.
+You can still pick it up from places like Currys and Tesco, but stocks won't last forever.

-If you already have your hands on the Amazon Echo, is it worth upgrading to the Echo 2?
+If you already have an Amazon Echo, is it worth upgrading to the Echo 2?
+What if you have a choice of buying both?
 See below for a comparison of both generations.